 What do you get from it?

 That wholesome, warm feeling when you've helped someone.
 Knowing that you're bringing your community closer together.

 Who knows, you might even help bring through a future Sports Personality of the Year.
 Or perhaps you'll hold the pads for the next Joe Calzaghe or make triangular sandwiches for the next Dame Kelly Holmes...

 What do clubs need?

 No matter what amount of time or skills you have to offer, you can make a real difference.
 You can commit a few hours a week at a local club or help at a one-off event - whichever suits better.

 Hundreds of grassroots events also need enthusiastic helpers.
 You could marshal at a charity bike ride, make flyers for an under-9s taekwondo tournament, or help with the car parking at a gymnastics event.

 So whatever you have time for, there is an opportunity to be part of something great.

-1. Go to Join In to find volunteering opportunities in your area.
+1. Go to the Sport and Recreation Alliance's new Volunteer Opportunity Finder to find volunteering opportunities in your area.